 Book Talk with Sirens

 Narrate Conferences, Inc., the 501(c)(3) charitable organization that presents Sirens, offers a bookstore to Sirens attendees.
 The proceeds from the bookstore go toward supporting Sirens (and reducing registration costs for attendees), so we hope that you’ll come shop.
 Amy Tenbrink, one of Sirens’s founders, will be on hand throughout the weekend to chat books, provide recommendations, and enthusiastically put a stack of great books by women authors in your hands.

 On Friday night, we ask our guests to present their work, whether that’s through a reading, a discussion of inspiration, or an exploration of craft.
 Most often, guests read from published or unpublished work, but in the past our guests have presented eloquently on other topics, such as their writing process or the importance of “home” as a theme.

-All attendees are invited to join us for lunch and the third guest of honor keynote address.
+All attendees are invited to join us for lunch and Victoria Schwab’s keynote address.
 The menu will be announced in 2017.

 Toil and Trouble Ball

 Don your finest—whether that’s your favorite ballgown, an elaborate costume, or just jeans—and come to the Toil and Trouble Ball on Saturday night.
 We’ll have dancing, of course, as well as a quiet area nearby for conversation, and both the Murder Mystery and the silent auction will take place during the Toil and Trouble Ball.

 Something wicked this way comes, indeed.
 Murder is so often on the schedule at the annual Convention for All-Powerful Witches, and this is year is, predictably, the same.
 Can you gather clues, unravel the plot, and deduce the killer?
 Our Murder Mystery will take place during our Toil and Trouble Ball, and we hope you come ready to play!